doc22940/free-desktop-sdk/README.md

 to create a basic-neutral runtime.
 It is now a separate project, similar to what happened with the GNOME and KDE runtimes.

+The Freedesktop SDK project is not an endorsement of a particular platform or selection of technologies by the Freedesktop organization.
+The SDK aims to support a common interoperable platform for projects such as GNOME, KDE and Flatpak by providing integration and validation of a shared set of dependencies.

 As explained in [Alex's blog post](https://blogs.gnome.org/alexl/2018/05/16/introducing-1-8-freedesktop-runtime/) there has long been a desire to upgrade and modernize the SDK, which is where this specific project comes into the story.